Graph visualization

 Graph visualization, also called link analysis or network visualization, is a way to visually represent, explore and analyze the connections between entities in data.

-This approach helps you understand patterns, relationships and structures within the data that would be difficult or impossible to uncover through other forms of analysis.
+It helps analysts and investigators to understand patterns, relationships and structures within the data that would be difficult or impossible to uncover through other forms of analysis.

-The most common and intuitive model for graph visualization is the node-link model, where nodes represent entities (such as individuals, devices, or accounts) and links represent the connections or relationships between them (such as transactions, interactions, or communications).
+The node-link model is the most common and intuitive approach to graph visualization.
+In this model, nodes represent entities such as individuals, devices, or accounts, while links show the relationships between them, like transactions, interactions, or communications.

-These nodes and links can represent anything – for example financial transactions between bank accounts, network traffic between devices on a network, or social interactions between friends.
+This node-link can represent any set of connections, from financial transactions between bank accounts to network traffic between devices or social interactions between friends.

 It doesn’t matter how large or small your data is, or where it’s stored.
 As long as it contains relationships between different entities, graph visualization is a powerful tool for making sense of it.